skip to content

 Employees

-By law, all workers have a number of rights that have been carefully laid down to ensure that all individuals are treated fairly by their employers.
-These rights, which have been given by state law in the UK, are called your statutory rights.
+By law, all employees have a number of rights that have been carefully laid down to ensure that all individuals are treated fairly by their employers.
+These rights, set out in UK legislation, are called your statutory rights.

 Employment rights